-44 As the actions that shall be performed if the audit trail is full are fixed within this ST the management functions as defined by Common Criteria part 2 do not apply.
+47 As the actions that shall be performed if the audit trail is full are fixed within this ST the management functions as defined by Common Criteria part 2 do not apply.

-SFR Management functionality Refinement justification FDP_ACF.1 - FDP_IFC.2/FW - FDP_IFF.1/FW Managing the attributes used to make explicit access based decisions.
+SFR Management functionality Refinement justification FCS_CKM.4 - FCS_COP.1/HASH - FCS_COP.1/MEM Management of key material The key material is not alterable.
+FDP_ACC.2 - FDP_ACF.1 - FDP_IFC.2/FW - FDP_IFF.1/FW Managing the attributes used to make explicit access based decisions.
 Add authorised units for communication (pairing).
 Management of endpoint to be contacted after successful wake-up call.
 Management of CLS systems.
-FDP_IFC.2/MTR - FDP_IFF.1/MTR • Managing the attributes (including Processing Profiles) used to make explicit access based decisions.
+FDP_IFC.2/MTR - FDP_IFF.1/MTR Managing the attributes (including Processing Profiles) used to make explicit access based decisions.
 FDP_RIP.2 - FDP_SDI.2 • The actions to be taken upon the detection of an integrity error shall be configurable.
 Actions are fixed within this ST FIA_ATD.1 • If so indicated in the assignment, the authorised Gateway Administrator might be able to define additional security attributes for users.
 FIA_AFL.1 Management of the threshold for unsuccessful authentication attempts; Management of actions to be taken in the event of an authentication failure.
-Actions are fixed within this ST. FIA_UAU.2 Management of the authentication data by an Gateway Administrator; FIA_UAU.5 45 FIA_UAU.6 45 FIA_UID.2 The management of the user identities.
+Actions are fixed within this ST. FIA_UAU.2 Management of the authentication data by an Gateway Administrator; FIA_UAU.5 48 FIA_UAU.6 48 FIA_UID.2 The management of the user identities.

-45As the rules for re-authentication are fixed within this ST the management functions as defined by Common Criteria part 2 do not apply.
+$[\]overline{^{48}}$ As the rules for re-authentication are fixed within this ST the management functions as defined by Common Criteria part 2

-SFR Management functionality Refinement justification

-FIA_USB.1 An authorised Gateway Administrator can define default subject security attributes, if so indicated in the assignment of FIA_ATD.1.
+SFR Management functionality Refinement justification FIA_USB.1 An authorised Gateway Administrator can define default subject security attributes, if so indicated in the assignment of FIA_ATD.1.
 An authorised Gateway Administrator can change subject security attributes, if so indicated in the assignment of FIA_ATD.1.
 FMT_MOF.1 • Managing the group of roles that can interact with the functions in the TSF.

-FMT_SMF.1 -

-FMT_SMR.1 Managing the group of users that are part of a role.
+FMT_SMF.1 - FMT_SMR.1 Managing the group of users that are part of a role.
 FMT_MSA.1/AC • Management of rules by which security attributes inherit specified values.
-46 Rules are fixed within the TOE.

-FMT_MSA.3/AC 47

-FMT_MSA.1/FW • Management of rules by which security attributes inherit specified values.
-48 Rules are fixed within the TOE.

-FMT_MSA.3/FW 47

-FMT_MSA.1/MTR • Management of rules by which security attributes inherit specified values.
-48 Rules are fixed within the TOE.
+49 Rules are fixed within the TOE.
+FMT_MSA.3/AC 50 FMT_MSA.1/FW • Management of rules by which security attributes inherit specified values.
+51 Rules are fixed within the TOE.
+FMT_MSA.3/FW 50 FMT_MSA.1/MTR • Management of rules by which security attributes inherit specified values.
+51 Rules are fixed within the TOE.
+FMT_MSA.3/MTR 50 FPR_CON.1 • Definition of the interval in FAU_CON.1.2 if definable within the operational phase of the TOE FPR_PSE.1 - FPT_FLS.1 - FPT_RPL.1 - FPT_STM.1 Management of a time source.

-FMT_MSA.3/MTR 47

-FPR_CON.1 • Definition of the interval in FAU_CON.1.2 if definable within the operational phase of the TOE

-FPR_PSE.1 -

-FPT_FLS.1 -

-FPT_RPL.1 -

-FPT_STM.1 Management of a time source.

-FPT_TST.1 49